pandabytelabs/traeky/README.md

 Traeky is a privacy-friendly, self-hostable web app to track your crypto portfolio and generate a basic report.
 The UI runs entirely in your browser, data is stored locally, and encrypted backups can be created for safekeeping.

-> Cloud sync / "Traeky" integration is optional.
+> Online sync / "Traeky" integration is optional.
 In the standalone build described here, no portfolio data is sent to any third-party service unless you explicitly configure it.

 ---